-From the farm: “Our farm, crops, and stewardship focus on the importance that retail and wholesale customers place on eating locally grown, superbly flavored, and very safe foods.
-Our tomatoes, melons, and berries for selected for great taste above all else.
-We grow diverse greens and root vegetables in the cold months, when frequent frost and the icy winds of winter add great depth and sweetness to their flavors. ”
+From The Farm: “Our farm, crops, and stewardship focus on the importance that retail and wholesale customers place on eating locally grown, superbly flavored, and very safe foods.
+Our tomatoes, melons, and berries were selected for great taste above all else.
+We grow diverse greens and root vegetables in the cold months, when frequent frost and the icy winds of winter add great depth and sweetness to their flavors.”

 Stores: Alexandria, Arlington, Rockville, Gaithersburg, Waldorf

 From The Farm: “(LFFC) is a non-profit organic farmer’s cooperative of over 100 family farmers headquartered in Lancaster County, Pennsylvania.
 We focus on creating healthy high-quality foods from our highly maintained and enriched soils on our small-scale family farms.”